gorman-ap/rpi-fleet-management/README.md

 # Raspberry Pi Fleet Management

 ## Project Overview
-This repository tracks the **automation, monitoring, and alerting** of Raspberry Pi devices across the company.
+This repository tracks the **automation, monitoring, and alerting** of Raspberry Pi devices across the company running [PiSignage OS](https://github.com/colloqi/piSignage) that display production data for workers on the factory floor.
 The goal is to ensure:

-- **Automated updates** for OS and software
+- **Automated updates** for software
 - **Centralized monitoring** using Prometheus & Grafana
 - **Log collection and alerting** for failures or anomalies